Hyphen-ated/lttp-no-music/readme.txt

 This is a patch to remove music from The Legend of Zelda: A Link to the Past.
 It was developed for the Japanese 1.0 version, and has also been tested to work on the USA version.
+The CRC32 checksum of the base ROM should be 3322EFFC or 777AAC2F.

 This patch was added to the randomizer at https://alttpr.com/, so if you're playing rando, you can just use the option there for no music;